ThumbWizards/trailbites/README.md

-# lunchtime
+# Trail Bites
-A demo lunchtime app to find local spots to eat
+Trail Bites is an experimental app that will allow hikers to locate nearby noms after a hard day on the trail.

 ## InVision Mockups
 - [Mockups](https://projects.invisionapp.com/share/BQRT6JL5CVS#/screens/361069651)